cvvergara/gmt-OSGeoLive/doc/rst/source/GMT_Docs.rst

 time-series, and gridded data sets, and display these data in a variety of forms ranging from simple *x*--*y* plots to maps and color, perspective, and shaded-relief illustrations.
-GMT uses the PostScript page description language [*Adobe Systems Inc.*, 1990].
+GMT uses the *PostScript* page description language [*Adobe Systems Inc.*, 1990].
-With PostScript, multiple plot files can easily be superimposed to create arbitrarily complex images in gray tones or 24-bit true color.
+With *PostScript*, multiple plot files can easily be superimposed to create arbitrarily complex images in gray tones or 24-bit true color.
-Line drawings, bitmapped images, and text can be easily combined in one illustration.
-PostScript plot files are device-independent: The same file can be printed at 300 dots per inch (dpi) on an ordinary laserwriter or at 2470 dpi on a phototypesetter when ultimate quality is needed.
+Line drawings, bitmapped images, and text can be easily combined in one illustration. *PostScript* plot files are device-independent: The same file can be printed at 300 dots per inch (dpi) on an ordinary laserwriter or at 2470 dpi on a phototypesetter when ultimate quality is needed.
 GMT software is written as a set of UNIX tools [3]_ and is